10 Things to Do at Ground Zero in New York City

 Get to the Statue of Liberty

-From Battery Park, just off Ground Zero, ferries depart to the Statue of Liberty.
+From Battery Park, next to Ground Zero, ferries depart to the Statue of Liberty.
 A ferry ride will give you the best views of Manhattan and Lady Liberty.
-Once you get to Liberty Island, you can visit her Pedestal and even her Crown, but it is best to buy tickets to the Statue of Liberty in advance.
+Once you get to Liberty Island, you can visit her Pedestal and even her Crown, but it is best to book a tour to the Statue of Liberty and Ellis Island in advance.

 Take the opportunity to visit Brooklyn

-If you cross the Brooklyn Bridge, something that I recommend 100%, you will arrive to the Brooklyn borough, one of the trendiest areas of the city.
+If you cross the Brooklyn Bridge, something I recommend 100%, you will reach the Brooklyn borough, one of the trendiest areas of the city.
 Take the opportunity to walk its streets and avenues, take the mythical photo from DUMBO and have lunch or brunch in one of its hipster cafes.